neitanod/struct/README.md

     }

-Note that the last assignment added the new key but did not replace the struct it was in, preserving the "Yet_Something else" key defined before.
+Note that the last assignment added the new key but did not replace the struct it was in, preserving the `Yet_Something else` key defined before.